Libensemble/libe-community-examples/README.md

    A generator-less workflow used to train a selection of neural network architectures on ALCF's Theta.
 An initial History array of hyperparameters are read from ``test_training_args.npz`` and provided to libEnsemble for distribution and evaluation by worker processes.
 See ``rnn/description.pdf`` for more information about the included files.

+5. #### ParMOO-Emittance

+   A ParMOO persistent generator function is used to solve a biobjective accelerator emittance minimization problem, while exploiting problem structure.
+This directory contains sample-solvers for multiobjective optimization of particle accelerator setup by using either ParMOO inside libE or libE inside of ParMOO.
+Note that both methods produce equivalent results.
+See the ``parmoo-emittance/README.rst`` for more details, as well as detailed usage instructions and references.